8BitRain/Payper/modules/FirebaseBinding/README.md

   2. Action types
   3. Action creators
   4. A reducer

 #### Configuring the state
-* Use `FirebaseBindingState.js` as a blueprint.
+* Use `FirebaseBindingState.js` as a blueprint
-* Be sure to update the list of connected reducers in `~/redux/reducer.js`.
+* Be sure to update the list of connected reducers in `~/redux/reducer.js`
-* **Be sure to provide an ActiveFirebaseListeners array in the initial state containing each Firebase endpoint that you'd like to subscribe to.
-For example, the following will enable listeners for 'firebase.database.ref('/TestEndpoint')'**
+* **Provide an ActiveFirebaseListeners array in the initial state containing each Firebase endpoint that you'd like to subscribe to**

+  For example, the following will enable listeners for 'firebase.database.ref('/TestEndpoint')'

   ```
   const initialState = Map({
     valueOne: "1",